 This seminar examines the history and theory of geographic information systems in the administration of justice.
 In includes an exploration of techniques of geographic information that includes collection, display, analysis and storage and applications.
-(Prerequisite: AJ 905, Permission of the GPD)
+(Prerequisite: AJ 905 and permission of the Graduate Program Director)